The Great Alaskan Adventure

 We will spend most of the day out on a boat in Prince William Sound, exploring this network of islands, coves, bays and glaciers to capture this iconic landscape and look for marine mammals and sea birds along the way.
 We will explore the small boat harbor in Whittier in evening light and at sunset.

-We depart Whittier early to head back to Anchorage and catch our small plane flight out to an exclusive lodge in Lake Clark National Park & Preserve.
+We depart Whittier early to head back to Anchorage and catch our small plane flight with incredible views of volcanoes and mud flats out to an exclusive lodge in Lake Clark National Park & Preserve.
 There, we will have the assistance of a lodge guide to take us out to view and photograph the Alaskan coastal brown bear.
 In the evening, we will retire to the lodge for a gourmet dinner, wine and photo review.

 We take a small plane flight in the morning back to Anchorage and complete our amazing voyage in Alaska!